 Percent area covered Points <3 20 3-6 15 6-12 5 12 0

 - Stream flow.
 Based on estimated August Flow reduction.
 Dam that have less flow alteration in the upstream watershed score higher than those with more flow alteration.
 Dams outside of the area for which estimated flow reduction data is available (near the coast or in the Connecticut and Merrimack major watersheds) receive 10 points.
 Since there is no stream flow data for these dams, it is assumed that they are neither seriously flow impaired or completely unimpaired.
 This parameter does not incorporate any flow alteration that may be caused by management of dams for water supply, recreation, or other purposes.
-Additional information can be found by clicking here.
+See additional information.

 % Reduction of August stream flows due to water withdrawals Points 0-10 15 10-25 10 25-55 5